catid/blog2022/content/posts/low_rank.md

 (I) Replace all attention with SKL(r=0.5): 87.47%
 ```

-As you can see from the results, the original unmodified network produces the best results as you would expect (A).
+As you can see from the validation accuracy% results, the original unmodified network produces the best results as you would expect (A).

 Also as I expected (B), reducing the hidden_dim of the FFN is a far better way to reduce the number of parameters in the model than using low-rank approximations.
 For one, it actually reduces the training/inference time.
 The low-rank approximations do not reduce the speed as much (simple low-rank layer) or make it worse (Kronecker layer).